jdhitsolutions/PSReleaseTools/Docs/PSReleaseTools.md

 ---

 # PSReleaseTools Module

 ## Description

-A set of commands for working with PowerShell 6.0 from GitHub
+A set of commands for working with PowerShell Core from the [GitHub Repository](https://github.com/PowerShell/PowerShell)

 ## PSReleaseTools Cmdlets

 ### [Get-PSReleaseAsset](Get-PSReleaseAsset.md)

 Get download file information for each new platform.

 ### [Get-PSReleaseCurrent](Get-PSReleaseCurrent.md)

-Get the current status of PowerShell v6
+Get the current status of PowerShell Core

 ### [Get-PSReleaseSummary](Get-PSReleaseSummary.md)

-Get a text summary of the latest PowerShell v6 release
+Get a text summary of the latest PowerShell Core release

 ### [Save-PSReleaseAsset](Save-PSReleaseAsset.md)

-Save PowerShell v6 installation files.
+Save PowerShell Core installation files.